nitin42/Making-a-custom-React-renderer/README.md

 ### [Part-III](./part-three.md)

-In part three, we will create a render method which will render our input component.
+In part three, we will build a function that will parse the input component and will return the output (rendered children and props).

 ### [Part-IV](./part-four.md)

-In part four, we will build a function that will parse the input component and will return the output (rendered children and props)
+In part four, we will create a render method which will render our input component.

 ## Example